GeorgiosSmyrnis/GeorgiosSmyrnis.github.io/_pages/about.md

   - /about.html
 ---

-My name is Georgios Smyrnis, and I am a third year PhD student at The University of Texas at Austin.
+My name is Georgios Smyrnis, and I am a fourth year PhD student at The University of Texas at Austin.
 I am supervised by Professor [Alexandros Dimakis](https://users.ece.utexas.edu/~dimakis/).

 My work lies in the intersection of theoretical and applied aspects of machine learning.
 My topics of interest include contrastive learning and self-supervision, with applications to the fields of distillation and inverse problems.
 Recently, I have also worked on the field of creation of large-scale datasets, for the training of foundation models.